MLSToolbox/mls_pipeline_examples/big_mart_sales_prediction/README.md

-# Big Mart Sales Predicition
+# Big Mart Sales Prediction

 This pipeline is implemented to ilustrate the demo at the [MLSToolbox Code Generator Wiki](https://github.com/MLSToolbox/mls_code_generator/wiki/Big-Mart-Sales-prediction).
 We encourage to read that article to understand the problem that the pipeline is trying to solve.